SahilBamb/DataScienceProject/ProjectMarkdown.md

 ## Limitations

 Due to changes in the tensorflow library almost every code implementation of the Goodfellow et al.'s paper had been outdated and needed small to subsantial restructuring to run.
-Another issue was acquring the hardware neccessary to train the model, as Google Collab would take up to twenty hours and often run over its memory allocation and crash.
-These two issues compounded, as many times we would only find out a certain function call was outdated only after a long training period.
-Due to these limitations, we did not create this Preprocessing and Convlutional Neural Network (CNN) implementation from scratch, rather we will be describing a previously made implementation made by Georgia Institute of Technology scholar Binu Enchakalody.
-We made small changes to this code such as adjusting hyperparameters (epochs and batch size), trained a model and used it to test unseen data.
+Another issue was acquring the hardware neccessary to train the model, the paper implementation used a distributed DisetBelief implementaton running on over 100 computers over six days and most amateur implementations ran the training over ten hours.
+Using Google Collab, we had our training take up to twenty hours and often run over its memory allocation and crash.
+These two issues compounded, as many times we would find out a certain function call was outdated only after a long training period meaning wasted productivity.
+Due to these limitations, we did not create this Convlutional Neural Network (CNN) implementation from scratch, rather we will be describing a slightly changed version of a previously made implementation made by Georgia Institute of Technology scholar Binu Enchakalody.
+We made small changes to this code such as adjusting hyperparameters (epochs and batch size), fixed code issues and used it to train a model and used it to test unseen data.

 ## Introduction